oktadev/okta-blog/_source/_posts/2021-07-20-rails-guide-securing-api.md

 type: conversion
 ---

 In this tutorial we are going down a different track then our last [Ruby Post](/blog/2020/09/25/easy-auth-ruby-on-rails-6-login) (bad pun intended).
 Instead diving into building a very simple API that, of course, we will secure with access tokens minted by our very own Okta OAuth server.
-We’ll make requests to this API via Postman to keep things nice and simple.
-Now let’s get chugging along.
-(OK, that’s the last pun for a bit.)
+We'll make requests to this API via Postman to keep things nice and simple.
+Now let's get chugging along.
+(OK, that's the last pun for a bit.)

 Prerequisites for this blog post include: